|

 chronic liver disease and progression to cirrhosis.

-The most important predisposing factor is age more than 65.
+The most important predisposing factors are age more than 65, and concomitant use of hepatotoxic drugs 10.

 - Lacks activity against atypical microbes.